elliot10821333pro/DCIT_205_IA/README.md

 # DCIT_205_IA
-Certainly!
-A README file is a great way to provide information about your website for users and developers.
-Below is a sample README for your computer science department website:
+README for my computer science department website:

 ### Computer Science Department Website

-Welcome to the Computer Science Department website for the University of XYZ!
+Welcome to the Computer Science Department website for the University of Ghana!
 This website serves as a hub for information related to the department, including courses, faculty details, and ways to get in touch.

 ### Table of Contents